 - Defamation and Loss of Reputation

 - Employee, Independent Contractor or Dependent Contractor Issues

 - Human Rights

 - Pensions and Benefits

-- Unfair Competition and Trade Secrets, Non-solicitation Agreements and Restrictive Covenants
+- Restrictive Covenants including Unfair Competition and Trade Secrets, Non-disclosure Agreements, and Non-solicitation Agreements.

-Our employment law firm, Dutton Employment Law, is capable of advising on the most complex employment issues in Toronto.
+Our employment law group, Dutton Employment Law, is capable of advising on some of the most complex employment issues in Toronto.
 Please call an employment lawyer today to set up a free telephone consolation to examine your employment law concerns.